CiscoLives/LTRATO-2001/_sources/tasks/task4/step2.rst.txt

 **Value Proposition:** In the last task, we will learn how to use XPRESSO dashboard to run the test job and compare the test results.
 To simplify the scenario, the basic configuration was already done in XPRESSO.
 Test Harness, Execution Engine, Testbed, and Job are pre-configured.

 .. note::
-    Due to security restrictions in dCloud on Jumphost, access to XPRESSO dashboard is provided via RDP session to CentOS VM running XPRESSO.
+    Due to security restrictions in dCloud on Jumphost, access to XPRESSO dashboard is provided via a Remote Desktop Protocol (RDP) session to CentOS VM running XPRESSO.

 #.
 Locate XPRESSO.rdp shortcut on the desktop of Workstation, and double-click to start Remote Desktop Protocol (RDP) session to XPRESSO VM.
 Login with the following credentials.